University of Florida: Innovation Academy

 The Innovation Academy (IA) at the University of Florida is a program that allows students to integrate a focus on innovation, creativity, leadership, and entrepreneurship with their chosen major.
 Students participate in spring and summer semesters on campus, which allows them to pursue internships, study abroad opportunities, and other experiential learning programs during the fall.
 The program offers more than 25 majors, all of which include a common minor in Innovation, and is designed to provide students with interdisciplinary training that complements their primary field of study.
 IA aims to prepare students for careers in emerging fields and leadership roles by combining practical experience with academic study in innovation and entrepreneurship.

 Greek Life

 Greek life is a prominent component of student life at the University of Florida, with approximately 5,200 undergraduate students, or about 15 percent of the student body, participating in fraternities or sororities.
 The university currently hosts 25 fraternities and 18 sororities, many of which are affiliated with national organizations and governed by councils including the Interfraternity Council, Panhellenic Council, National Pan-Hellenic Council, and Multicultural Greek Council.
 Some fraternity chapters predate the university's relocation to Gainesville, with the first chapters chartered in 1884 at one of UF's predecessor institutions in Lake City.
 Members often reside in chapter houses or participate in university-recognized living communities, and recruitment occurs according to formalized spring and fall periods.
+On UF's campus there are 23 houses that belong to chapters of the Interfraternity Council and 18 houses that belong to the Panhellenic Council.
+There are no chapter facilities for the National Pan-Hellenic Council or Multicultural Greek Council chapters.
 UF's Greek system is notable within the Southeastern Conference for its size and level of student involvement, reflecting the broader prominence of fraternities and sororities in the region.